liukanglai/Learning-diary/Computer/way.md

     -
     - Advanced Programming in the UNIX Environment (3rd, 2013) by W. Richard Stevens (APUE)
     - The Design of the UNIX Operating System (1986) by Maurice J. Bach
-    - The Art of Unix Programming (2003) by Eric S. Raymond
     -
     - Linux Kernel Development (3rd, 2010) by Robert Love
     - The Linux Programming Interface (2010) by Michael Kerrisk